prediqtiv/prediqtiv.github.io/README.md

 * Uses an undocumented Google service to gather one minute intraday day for each og the symbols
 * Uses the GitHuB API - and invoking [OAuth]( https://en.wikipedia.org/wiki/OAuth ) for authorization - to send files from the Google servers to the GitHub servers

-### Hosted on Google Apps Script: [twitter-api-sripts]( https://docs.google.com/spreadsheets/d/1ySMstriI4Fb93CXp8_dF1FKK9dJXvuzMmjyHzpRN5KY )
+### Hosted on Google Apps Script: [SP500 Twitter Cashtags Get]( https://docs.google.com/spreadsheets/d/1ySMstriI4Fb93CXp8_dF1FKK9dJXvuzMmjyHzpRN5KY )

 * Runs on a GAS server
 * Uses the Twitter API - with OAuth - to gather the current 'cashtags' for each of the 500 symbols